-The impact to the little terns colony in the Greystones to Newcastle Section was raised, in particular the proposed plan to introduce rock revetment.
 Birdwatch Ireland highlighted construction work to deliver this will be hugely disruptive to any birds nesting so any works must be done after the breeding season.

-Birdwatch Ireland further noted that detailed Site-Specific Conservation Objectives are currently being developed for SPAs in Ireland, including the Murrough SPA, by the National Parks and Wildlife Service.
+Birdwatch Ireland further noted that detailed Site-Specific Conservation Objectives are currently being developed for SPAs in Ireland by the National Parks and Wildlife Service.
 They noted it as critical that sufficient attention and the precautionary principles are used to ensure that any proposed works will not have a significant adverse effect on all the species at the North Wicklow Coastal marshes and in the SPAs up the coast.
-They requested Irish Rail adheres fully to the Birds Directive and Habitats Directive as well as the Water Framework Directive and Nature Restoration Law to ensure no significant impact to the hydrology of the Wicklow and Dublin coastal wetlands.
+They requested Irish Rail adheres fully to the Birds and Habitats Directives as well as the Water Framework Directive and Nature Restoration Law to ensure no significant impact to the hydrology of the Wicklow and Dublin coastal wetlands.